curateteaching/digitalpedagogy/keywords/remix.md

 * Artifact Type: assignment
 * Source URL: http://www.sciencedirect.com/science/journal/87554615
 * Artifact Permissions: all rights reserved by Elsevier
-* Copy of the Artifact:  files/remix-Audio-Collage-Assignment.pdf
+* Copy of the Artifact:  [Audio Collage Assignment](files/remix-Audio-Collage-Assignment.pdf)
 * Creator: Jean Bessette, University of Vermont

 This 4-6 minute audio collage assignment is designed, as Jean Bessette describes in an article from the 2016 issue of the *Computers and Composition* journal, to “explore a focused, complex, and nuanced topic in gender and sexuality” (75).
 Here, students select and assemble materials from an online archive of gay liberation radio shows.
 In the article, she interprets two case studies of student projects, and highlights the emergence of their personal and rhetorical inquiry within the confines of the assignment.
 In addition to the model assignment, however, Bessette makes a larger argument about the outcomes of the approach.
 The process of listening to prepare to make the collage involves both listening widely to a number of elements in the archive, and listening iteratively in the selection and editing process.
 These, she contends, contribute not only to students’ increased engagement with the texts, but also to an openness toward difference when the archive material is far from students’ experience and comfort zone.